Xywzel/not-so-sound-project/README.md

 - pragma once - pragma once is used instead of header guards, so compiler and preprocessor used need to handle it correctly
 - [PortAudio](http://portaudio.com) is used as abstraction for sound devices and platform audio functionality.
+PortAudio used in development is build and linked with ALSA, but should work with other underlaying sound interfaces as well.